Orthodontic Treatment for Adults

 + Completely invisible from the outside

-+ stuck, therefore can not be lost or damaged
++ Fixed, therefore can not be lost or damaged

 + Very effective method, applicable to almost all dental malocclusions

-+ Control interval only every 4-8 weeks, therefore also suitable for patients with long journey to the orthodontist
++ Control interval only every 4-8 weeks, therefore also suitable for patients living far away

 - Higher costs than other treatment methods